Open-source boosters (OSB) are free, short (<4 days) collaborations to maximise the impact of open-source software developed at Imperial.

 To apply to an OSB call, you will need to complete a short application form to justify the need for the collaboration and why it cannot be sorted out via other means (eg. Code surgeries, standard software projects, third-party schemes).

-The team will strive to review the applications for the call, announce the winners and provide feedback within 2 weeks of the closing date.
+There is a rolling call open with application reviews every 2 months.
+The team will strive to review the applications, announce the winners and provide feedback within 2 weeks of the review date.
 After that, the team will work with you to arrange an appropriate timing to work on the project that, once allocated, will be completed within 1 month.

-The following diagram offers a better idea of the timeline for the OSB programme, with each call lasting around 2 months from its opening to the completion of the execution of the projects.
+The following diagram offers a better idea of the timeline for the OSB programme:

 Image description: an image depicting the timeline for the OSB programme.
 Application phase, 2 weeks - OSB call opens.
 Review phase, two weeks - RSE team review applications - winners announced and feedback provided.
 Allocation phase, days -project starts.
 Execution, <4 days over 1 month - project ends.

-We aim to open a call every 2 months, but this might suffer from minor changes due to summer or Christmas holidays, for example.
-The exact number of slots we offer will be stated at the time of opening the call, but typically they will be 1 per call.
-More information for each call will be provided via the Imperial RS Slack Workspace, and the Imperial RS Community Newsletter
+We aim to review the applications every 2 months, but this might suffer from minor changes due to summer or Christmas holidays, for example.
+Typically, there will be 1 accepted project per review cycle.
+More information for each call will be provided via the Imperial RS Slack Workspace, and the Imperial RS Community Newsletter.

 Options for the OSB programme